vilamarcc/BEMSDroneKit/README.md

 # Mission generator for building evaluation with UAS

-This project belong to the final degree project developed by Marc Vila during his Bsc.
+This project belongs to the final degree project developed by Marc Vila during his Bsc.
 Aerospace Engineering at UPC, which involved designing and development of a library to generate and send UAS flight paths using the *dronekit* library to be used as a tool for building evaluations.

-The project uses a combination of classic geometry and calculus techniques to generate cartesian data points [x,y,z] of the route arround a fictional building using the input data of the building size and geometry, then using a set of *Haversine* equations the cartesian point are transtaled into coordinates [Latitude, Longitude, Altitude] to be writen as *ArduPilot flight plan format.
-Then as a final step, using the *dronekit library it is sent via *Mavlink to the execution of the mission and data collection.
+The project uses a combination of classic geometry and calculus techniques to generate cartesian data points [x,y,z] of the route arround a fictional building using the input data of its size and geometry, then using a set of *Haversine* equations the cartesian point are transtaled into coordinates [Latitude, Longitude, Altitude] to be writen as *ArduPilot* flight plan format.
+Then as a final step, using the *dronekit* library it is sent via *Mavlink* to be executed as a mission plan to collect data from the building to be evaluated.

 BEMS library (Building Evaluation Mission Systems) can be used to generate different missions depending on the buidling shape/geometry or type of mission desired :
 - Square.